drduh/macOS-Security-and-Privacy-Guide/README.md

     /assets/social-.*
     /img/social.*

-Write simple or complex rules for redirection, such as upgrading connections to HTTPS, e.g.:

     { +redirect{s@http://@https://@} }
+    .google.com
     code.jquery.com
     imgur.com
     .wikipedia.org

-You can even replace all ad images with pictures of kittens by running a local web server.
+You can even replace ad images with pictures of kittens by starting the a local web server and redirecting blocked privoxy requests to `127.0.0.1`.

 Consider logging and monitoring privoxy requests so you can be inspired to write custom rules.